-Tour de France 2018 route: Alpe d’Huez and Paris-Roubaix cobbles to return for 2018 race
+Tour de France 2018 route: stage details of this year’s race complete with Alpe d’Huez and Paris-Roubaix cobbles

 Everything you need to know about the stages of the 2018 Tour de France route